|

 Supplies Needed

 2. Cut your paper into squares and rectangles.
-I used to think that I would learn to love scrapbooking, so I had plenty of paper in my stash.
-I arranged them by color, so that I could pick through them faster.
+I arranged them by color, so I could pick through them more quickly.
 Don’t go for perfection.
 A pumpkin is round-ish, so identical shapes will not work!

 4. Apply the decoupage glue to the pumpkin using the foam brush.
-For thicker papers, I added glue to the back of the paper as well.
+For thicker papers, I also added glue to the back of the paper.

-5. Place the paper on top of it, adding another layer of glue on top of it.
+5. Place the paper on top of it, adding another layer of glue on top.
 The moisture of the glue helps make the paper softer and form to the pumpkin better.

 Ta da!
 You have a patchwork decoupage pumpkin.
 Now you can ogle it and love it.